 - iv.
 As required by 42 CFR 438.242(b)(4), the MCOP shall make all collected data available upon request by ODM or CMS. - v.
 Acceptance testing of any data electronically submitted to ODM is required: - 1.
 Before the MCOP may submit production files; - 2.
 When the MCOP changes the method or preparer of the electronic media; and/or - 3.
 When ODM determines the MCOP's data submissions have an unacceptably high error rate. - vi.
 When the MCOP changes or modifies information systems involved in producing any type of electronically submitted files, either internally or by changing vendors, it is required to submit to ODM for review and approval a transition plan that includes the submission of test files in the ODM-specified formats.
 Once an acceptable test file is submitted to ODM, as determined solely by ODM, the MCOP can return to submitting production files.
 ODM will inform the MCOP in writing when a test file is acceptable.
 Once the MCOP's new or modified information system is operational, the MCOP will have up to 90 calendar days to submit an acceptable test file and an acceptable production file. - vii.
 Submission of test files can start before the new or modified information system is in production.
 ODM reserves the right to verify the MCOP's capability to report elements in the minimum data set prior to executing the Agreement for the next contract period.
-Sanctions for noncompliance with this requirement are specified in the Compliance Methodology document. - b.
-Claims Adjudication and Payment Processing Requirements. - i.
-Timely Filing for Behavioral Health (BH) Claims.
-The MCOP must accept claims for BH services described in OAC Chapter 5160-27 for at least 180 calendar days after the date of service and no longer than 365 calendar days after the date of service.
-An MCOP may negotiate timely filing requirements within these limitations through their contract with the BH provider. - ii.
+Sanctions for noncompliance with this requirement are specified in the Compliance Methodology document.

+b.
+Claims Adjudication and Payment Processing Requirements.

+- i.
+Timely Filing.
+The MCOP must accept claims for 365 calendar days from the date of service, as described in OAC rule 5160-1-19.
+In addition, the MCOP must follow the overpaid claims and timely filing exceptions described in the rule. - ii.
 Claim Adjudication.
 The MCOP shall have the capacity to electronically accept and adjudicate all claims to final status (payment or denial).
 Information on claims submission procedures shall be provided to noncontracting providers within 30 calendar days of a request.
 The MCOP shall inform providers of its ability to electronically process and adjudicate claims and the process for submission.
 Such information shall be initiated by the MCOP and not only in response to provider requests.
 The MCOP shall have a sufficient number of provider service representatives who are knowledgeable of the MCOP's claims system.
+If there is information on the provider network management (PNM) system generated provider master file (PMF) or any other supplemental file generated by an ODM system to support claims payment, the MCOP must use the PMF or other ODM system generated supplemental file information to adjudicate the claim(s).